codeplaysoftware/SYCL-For-CUDA-Examples/example-01/README.md

 CUDA application.
 It also serves as a check that all CUDA requirements on the system are available (such as an installation of CUDA on the system).

-Two flags are required: -DSYCL\_ROOT, which must point to the place where the DPC++ compiler is installed, and -DCMAKE_CXX_COMPILER , which must point to the Clang compiler provided by DPC++.
+Two flags are required: `-DSYCL_ROOT`, which must point to the place where the DPC++ compiler is installed, and `-DCMAKE_CXX_COMPILER`, which must point to the Clang compiler provided by DPC++.

 The CMake target `sycl_vector_addition` will build the SYCL version of